Diptonil/chasse/README.md

 ## Binaries

-There are two ways to use the application:
+The current supported way to use the application:
-1. **The `chasse` Binary**: The binary in the root is of around 6 mB.
-We can simply use this binary to do quick and dirty conversions.
-This is not recommended for standard use.
-Use it like:

-    ```sh
-    .\chasse child.html src
-    ```
-1. **The `dist` Folder**: The folder (with the binary) is sized at around 4 kB.
+1. **The `chasse` Folder**: The folder (with the binary) is sized at around 4 kB.
 The folder is to be kept in the system at a desired location.
-The PATH variable is to be updated.
+The PATH variable is to be updated accordingly to point to this folder itself (not the executable in it).
 Then the tool would be available globally across the system for use.
 This is the recommended use of the tool.
     ```sh
     chasse child.html src
     ```